 St. Paul’s is a community of faith.
-We serve Jesus Christ through worship, prayer, study, and service in the tradition of the Episcopal Church in the Anglican Communion.
-We warmly welcome all persons to join with us in Christian worship and fellowship.
+We serve Jesus Christ through worship, prayer, study, and service and warmly welcome all people to join us in Christian worship and fellowship.

-(portions of the preceding material are taken from Highlights of the Episcopal Church in Westfield, New Jersey, by Arthur C. Kammerman)
+Portions of the preceding material are taken from Highlights of the Episcopal Church in Westfield, New Jersey, by Arthur C. Kammerman.

 The website of the Diocese of New Jersey, the Episcopal Church in the lower two-thirds of the State of New Jersey.
-Visit Site

 The official website of the Episcopal Church of the United States.

 News and information about the Episcopal church.
-Visit Site